asamuzaK/withExEditor/README.md

 ## Application Manifest Manual
 ### Important Notice
-Unlike the Jetpack SDK used by prior withExEditor, Mozilla's new add-on ecosystem WebExtensions does not allow to spawn child process from the add-on (that is, external editor can not be executed directly anymore).
+In Mozilla's new add-on ecosystem WebExtensions, the browser interacts with native application via messages (that is, external editor can not be executed directly anymore).
-Instead, in WebExtensions, the browser interacts with native application via messages.
-For details, refer to [Native messaging - Mozilla | MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging).

 Therefore, to use withExEditor, you need to prepare:

 * A host which executes the external editor
 * An application manifest of the host

+For details, refer to [Native messaging - Mozilla | MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging).

 ### Host
 Create a host which executes the editor, and save it in an arbitrary location.